d2l-ai/d2l-en/chapter_computer-vision/rpn.md

 ## Exercises

 1. Try fine-tune the backbone instead of training from scratch, check if it improves the results.
 1. Improve the model accuracy.
-You may consider the following options: change model hyper-parameters, using more epochs, tuning the learning rate.
+You may consider the following options: change model hyper-parameters, using a larger feature map to generate anchors, training with more data epochs, and tuning the learning rate.